 Over the reporting period, BWXT NEC continued to operate in a manner that supports the company mission to continuously improve EHS systems to protect fellow employees, the environment, and communities against known and potential environmental, health and safety hazards.
 Operating performance is monitored with key performance indicators and program goals.
 Reporting of EHS-related concerns is encouraged through a rewards program.
 These are assigned and tracked to completion in the Gensuite® software system and is used as a measure of employee engagement.
 In accordance with EHS program requirements, internal audits and self-assessments are conducted routinely to assess conformance to internal and external requirements.
-Due to company travel restrictions related to the COVID-19 pandemic, all self-assessments and audits during the reporting period were conducted remotely/virtually.
 Related licensed activity audits and self-assessments are summarized in subsequent sections.

 The BWXT NEC management team continued to review, prioritize and control workplace hazards and ensure compliance with the pertinent regulatory requirements, applicable codes and company policies.
-With the declaration of the pandemic in early 2020 and BWXT NEC's inclusion as an essential business, production activities continued throughout 2021 with safety policies and programs in accordance with relevant provincial regulations and public health requirements.

 Facility operations continued routinely and safely.
-Challenges continued as a result of the pandemic including contractor availability and supply chain difficulties.
-Despite these challenges, UO2 pellets were shipped to BWXT NEC's Peterborough facility without incident.
 Plant personnel followed procedures satisfactorily, as reflected in internal and external audits, self-assessments, radiation surveys, contamination monitoring, air sampling measurements and other safety inspections.
 Details are provided in subsequent sections of this report.
-There were no Action Level exceedances and two reportable events over the reporting period.
+There were no Action Level exceedances and there were two reportable events over the reporting period.